percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 # Framework for PERC

-The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more Media Distributors that only switch, hence not terminate, media.
+The purpose for this framework is to define a means through which media privacy is ensured when communicating within a conferencing environment consisting of one or more Media Distributors that only switch, hence not terminate, media.
 It does not otherwise attempt to hide the fact that a conference between endpoints is taking place.